 MIRANDA LEE RICHARDS – SO FAR SO GOOD

 “Courtney Taylor from the Dandy Warhols calls my genre ‘Pixie Fairy Dust Chick Music,’” Miranda Lee Richards laughs, from her home in Los Angeles.
-“But I think another fitting description for Light of X might be ‘Psychedelic Chamber Folk.’”
+“But I think another fitting description for it might be ‘Psychedelic Chamber Folk.’”

 Richards grew up in San Francisco, the daughter of Ted and Teresa Richards, stars of the underground comics revolution.
 Her father created The 40 Year Old Hippie; her mother was one of the founding editors and contributors of Wimmin’s Comix in the 1970’s.
 “Growing up, I got the message that if you do what you love to do, money will follow, just not a lot of it.”
 It was a very Bohemian upbringing to put it lightly.

 Richards played in school bands and sang in choir, but never considered music as a profession until her senior year of high school, when fate offered a unique hand.
 Her best friend, a few years her senior, began dating Kirk Hammett of Metallica, and Hammett taught Richards Mazzy Star songs on guitar.
 “As soon as I knew how to play, I started writing songs and immediately loved the melding of the two art forms, poetry and song.
 Eventually I got a piano to expand my musical repertoire.”